aymaneallaoui/python-to-c/README.md

 Another way is to use an integrated development environment (IDE) such as Visual Studio or CodeBlocks.
 An IDE provides a graphical user interface (GUI) that allows you to write, edit, debug and run your code more easily.
 Most IDEs have a built-in compiler that does the work for you when you press a button.

+## important note:
+The ``main.c`` file served as a testing ground for my functions and was included solely as an illustrative example.